voschezang/coding-handbook/alignment/vision-strategy.md

 Most of the concepts surrounding strategy emerge from collaboration and experience.
 For brevity, we focus on the artefacs of such work: vision and strategy documents.
 It excludes *adaption* them.

+- These ideas work for organizations with a *writing culture*.
+A focus on living documents over artifacts and sign-off forms.

 ## Overview

 Consider the following artifacts.